gosang/gosang.github.io/content/posts/react/simplifying-the-nextjs-server-actions.md

 - **Server Actions**: Executed on the server, can access server-side resources like databases and environment variables.
 - **Client Actions**: Executed on the client, limited to what the browser can access.

-# Sample Implementation Using TypeScript and Clerk
+# Sample Server Actions Implementation

 ## Project Setup